-Monitoring in Abergavenny is mainly located along the A4143 (Merthyr Road), and potential issues have been identified at a pinch point between Llanfoist Bridge and Llanfoist Roundabout.
+Nitrogen dioxide diffusion tube monitoring in Abergavenny is mainly located along the A4143 (Merthyr Road), and potential issues have been identified at a pinch point between Llanfoist Bridge and Llanfoist Roundabout.

 AB1 is not in an Air Quality Management Area, although due to increases recorded at the location since 2010, and as a result of an exceedance in 2012 (41.5μg/m) additional monitoring locations were set up along Merthyr Road in 2012 and 2013 and have remained in place since those dates.
 The cause of the increase is possibly due to the additional housing, and retail development that has occurred in Llanfoist and on Merthyr Road in recent years.
 There could also have been some impacts in recent years with the Heads of The Wales (A465) duelling programme that has been occurring between Govilon and Brynmawr, and before that in Llanfoist.
+Those works are now complete however, therefore 2022 should not be affected.

 AB1 is located on the north bound side of the road next to a bridge across the river Usk.
 This is the only foot and road bridge across the river to connect Llanfoist and Abergavenny.
-It is also next to a roundabout that provides access to a Supermarket, Llanfoist and the A465 itself, and there can be congestion at peak traffic times on the short stretch of road between the bridge and the roundabout.
+It is also next to a roundabout that provides access to a Supermarket & Petrol Station, Llanfoist and the A465 itself, and there can be congestion at peak traffic times on the short stretch of road between the bridge and the roundabout.